yujie-ren/model-merging/README.md

 # model-merging
-Code for model merging paper
+This repository contains the official code for the paper "Mitigating Hallucinations from Visual Instruction Tuning via Model Merging."